mesakchhyam/KU-Energy-Analytics/README.md

 1. Load the Transformer A, B, and C datasets for the required season.
 2. Confirm that the required phase datasets have been loaded.
 3. Select the required analysis option from the **Analysis Options** section.
-4. Generate individual graphs or use **Generate Full PDF Report** for the complete analysis report.
+4. Generate the required individual graph or distribution plot.

+The analysis section includes separate options for **VUF Graph** and **CUF Graph**.

 ## Repository Contents

 - `Transformer_Analyzer_Code.py` - Main Python GUI and analysis program
 - `requirements.txt` - Required Python packages
 - `README.md` - Project documentation
+- `LICENSE` - MIT License

 ## Reproducibility